paketo-buildpacks/azure-application-insights/docs/how-to-use-buildpacks-in-kubernetes-for-java.md

 Additional settings may be added as key/value pairs in the secret.

 You also need to prepare at least 2 required items for Kubernetes deployment.
+For example `deployment.yaml` seen below.

 * Mount the `Secret` as volume.
 * Point the environment variable `CNB_BINDINGS` to the path of mounted `Secret`.